alvaroemmanuel/Resume/source/markdown/resume.md

 #### Software Integral de Sistemas de Cómputo
 2007 - 2009
 </header>
 Development of systems for hospitals and medical offices, based on Visual Basic 6.0 and .NET (C#/Gtk# with Mono and .NET Framework 2.0) with Microsoft Access, MS SQL Server 2000/2005, MySQL, PostgreSQL and SQLite, using VisualStudio 2005 and MonoDevelop and following the XP (Extreme Programming) agile methodology.
-Working on the projects:

-- Preventive Medicine System for ABC Santa Fe Hospital
-- Integrated Medical System for Dr. Gabriel Rodríguez Weber office
-- Integrated Medical System for Dr. José Montes Montes office
 </article>

 <article>